fishcus/KAP-manual/en/integration/bi/tableau/tableau_desktop.en.md

   ​             The default location is：

   ​             Documents\My Tableau Repository\Datasources

+  Step3: Restart Tableau Desktop to apply the change.

+  > **Note:** The file must be saved with a `.tdc` extension, but the name does not matter.

 This section will introduce two methods available to connect Tableau with Kyligence Enterprise.